Formal Green's function theory in non-Hermitian lattice systems: Correlation matrix and The numerical results

-In a more scientific context, the differences between the two methods are contingent on the calculation accuracy.
-For instance, if both methods have an accuracy of 30 significant digits, any differences would manifest only in the last few significant digits, indicating a precise match.
-Additionally, we observe that the results of $(Q_{AA})_{kj}$ and $(Q_{BB})_{kj}$ are precisely $\delta_{kj}$ for Fig. \ref{fig5}.
+Additionally, we observe that the results of $(Q_{AA})_{kj}$ and $(Q_{BB})_{kj}$ are precisely $\frac{1}{2}\delta_{kj}$ for Fig. \ref{fig5}.
 This behavior arises due to chirality.
 In Eq. \eqref{co54}, if the sum is taken for all $\varepsilon$ rather than just half, we obtain:

 The existence of chirality implies: \begin{small}